chironb/ChiCLI/README.md

 - Added support for drive numbers 8 through 15.

 Known Bugs:
-- Need to figure out how to make colors and color profiles consistent and retained after calling an external program and returning back into ChiCLI using the -sf option.
-- Need to inform the user when they can't set another alias because all the slots are full
-- File sizes reported are sometimes wonky
 - If you set the date and time more than once, it gets screwy
-- When exiting to dos, you need to enter NEW before loading anything
-- ??? debug-args: When using debug-args, or looking at argv[0] directly, the argv program name loads wrong text, usually something from a printf statement.
+- Tough one: debug-args: When using debug-args, or looking at argv[0] directly, the argv program name loads wrong text, usually something from a printf statement.
 It’s as if the storing of text for the printf statements are overwriting the part of memory where the file name is stored.
 Here are some links to help:
 https://github.com/cc65/cc65/blob/master/libsrc/c64/mainargs.s
 https://github.com/cc65/cc65/blob/master/asminc/c64.inc

 Known Issues:
-- I've got to go through the code and replace every integer variable with either a signed or unsigned char.
-This will save a *bunch* of RAM!
 - It can only load files from the drive it was loaded from.
 Running programs from a different drive issue
 - Exomizer version works inconsistently with loading and running files from within ChiCLI.
 Not sure why, probably needs some tweaking in the way exomizer is configured in terms of memory layout.